Basil Balsamic Vinaigrette

 Ways to use balsamic basil vinaigrette

 • Fruit based salads – use this dressing on salads with blueberries, strawberries, cherries, grilled peaches, nectarines or watermelon.
-This dressing would be so good on this kale cherry salad instead of the cherry dressing.

 • Over your favorite veggies like blistered tomatoes, air fryer tomatoes, air fryer zucchini or air fryer zucchini and squash.